Is the Digital SAT Easier or Harder Than the Paper Version?

 First, the digital SAT uses adaptive testing, which determines the difficulty of students’ exam questions based on their performance on earlier questions on the exam.
 Adaptive testing might make the exam more difficult for some students depending on their learning level.

-Students taking the digital SAT will also have to learn how to access and use Bluebook, a digital exam application, before exam day.
+Students taking the digital SAT also have to learn how to access and use Bluebook, a digital exam application, before exam day.
 While the College Board provides instructions for using Bluebook, downloading and learning how to use Bluebook could be time-consuming and overwhelming for some students.

-Additionally, students who need to borrow a digital device from their school or testing center in order to take the exam will have to spend additional time requesting a device and verifying that they’re eligible to borrow one
+Additionally, students who need to borrow a digital device from their school or testing center in order to take the exam have to spend additional time requesting a device and verifying that they’re eligible to borrow one

 There’s also the possibility of technical difficulties when testing on a digital device.
 If the Internet connection fails or the testing app crashes, for instance, students will be interrupted during the exam.
 While the College Board explains that students’ scores won’t be negatively affected by technical difficulties, a disruption like this could add more stress to an already tough testing experience.